 Unless you have a “tiny house” like you see being advertised which is only about 200 square feet, you may have room and you don’t really know it.
 I used to store #10 cans of wheat in my master bedroom closet.
 You may not want to do that, but that is why I decluttered my home so I could store the things I need.

 Please note, I’m updating this post as I have sold my home in Southern Utah and we are building a small home up north.
 Stay tuned, I will share how I store everything in this new home half of the size I just left.
 We’re about 9-12 months out.

-My guest bedroom has fifteen 6-gallon buckets of hard white wheat lining one of the walls.
-I have 56-gallons of water stored under the bed in WaterBricks.
-My grandkids guest room has Costco racks with #10 cans, it’s too hot here to put anything in the garage, except my preps.
-As I write this I’m thinking or actually giggling, would my girls have wanted wheat in their bedrooms growing up?
+My guest bedroom had fifteen 6-gallon buckets of hard white wheat lining one of the walls.
+I had 56-gallons of water stored under the bed in WaterBricks.
+My grandkid’s guest room there had Costco racks with #10 cans, it’s too hot there to put anything in the garage, except my preps.
+As I write this I’m thinking and actually giggling, would my girls have wanted wheat in their bedrooms growing up?
 If I had a tiny home, I would have a shed with heat and air conditioning.